Aviateca Flight 901

-Aviateca Flight 901 was a scheduled international passenger flight which crashed into the 7,159 ft San Vicente volcano in El Salvador on approach to the Comalapa International Airport on 9 August 1995.
+Aviateca Flight 901 was a scheduled international passenger flight which crashed into the 7,159 ft San Vicente volcano in El Salvador of a Boeing 737-200 on approach to the Comalapa International Airport on 9 August 1995.
 The accident killed all 65 passengers and crew on board and is the deadliest aviation disaster to occur in El Salvador.
 An investigation by the Civil Aviation Authority determined that pilot error and air traffic control error in bad weather contributed to the accident.

 Background

-Aviateca Flight 901 was operated by a Boeing 737-2H6 (registration number: N125GU).
-The aircraft was the 1,114th Boeing 737 built and the airline acquired it in March 1995.
+Aviateca Flight 901 was operated by a Boeing 737-2H6 (registration number: N125GU) acquired in March 1995.
 At the time of the accident, the aircraft had logged 16,645 flight hours and 20,323 flight cycles (takeoffs and landings).
 The IATA flight number was GU901.

 The captain was 39-year-old Axel Byron Miranda Herrera and the first officer was 36-year-old Víctor Francisco Sandoval Salguero.
 Both pilots were retired pilots of the Guatemalan Air Force; the captain served in the air force from 1976 to 1986 while the first officer served from 1980 to 1991.
 The captain joined Aviateca in 1986 and the first officer joined the airline in 1992.
 Miranda had 9,828 flight hours while Sandoval had 4,696 flight hours.
 There were 58 passengers and 7 crew members on board the flight.
 The passengers onboard the Guatemala City–San Salvador leg of the flight included 16 Mexicans, 11 Guatemalans, 6 Norwegians, 5 Americans, 5 Nicaraguans, 4 Costa Ricans, 2 Danes, 2 Brazilians, and 7 passengers of unknown origin.
 Two foreign ambassadors to Nicaragua were on the flight: Palle Marker from Denmark and Genaro Antonio Mucciolo from Brazil.
 Two retired Federal Aviation Administration inspectors were also onboard.